It’s a gorgeous day to discover the different potential health benefits of turnips.

-They can stimulate the production of your white blood cells and antibodies.
+They can stimulate the production of white blood cells and antibodies.
 These are your body’s defenders.

-Vitamin C also acts as antioxidants that can fight free radicals that cause different chronic diseases.
+Vitamin C also acts as an antioxidant that can fight free radicals that cause different chronic diseases.

-Eating turnip regularly may help you improve the health of your hair.
+Eating turnips regularly may help you improve the health of your hair.

-Melanin is not only involved in the pigment of your skin, but also of your hair.
+Melanin is not only involved in the pigmentation of your skin but also of your hair.

-The antioxidants in turnip are also helpful in maintaining the health of your hair and delaying the graying of it.
+The antioxidants in turnips are also helpful in maintaining the health of your hair and delaying its graying.

-Turnip has the essential nutrients that your heart needs to properly function and to stay healthy.
+Turnips have the essential nutrients that your heart needs to properly function and stay healthy.

 It’s a good source of potassium.

-Potassium acts as a vasodilator to your blood vessels.
-It is able to widen or relax your blood vessels which can result to lower blood pressure.
+Potassium acts as a vasodilator for your blood vessels.
+It is able to widen or relax your blood vessels, which can result in lower blood pressure.